OmbreaPV/pySTICS/README.md

 <img width="740" alt="OMBREA(16)" src="https://github.com/OmbreaPV/pySTICS/assets/105670904/d68a7c73-4bb7-4a15-8385-dd82508ce496">

-Python Implementation of the STICS crop model (https://eng-stics.paca.hub.inrae.fr).
+Python Implementation of a simplified [STICS crop model](https://eng-stics.paca.hub.inrae.fr).

 # Notebook examples
-See Notebooks/run_simulation.ipynb to see a simulation example on wheat.
+See [run_simulation.ipynb](Notebooks/run_simulation.ipynb) to see a simulation example on wheat.

 Two simulation types are possible :
 - Simulation from STICS USM examples associated to a species and variety chosen by the user.